 Powerline adapters usually connect automatically and do not require software.
 Once you’ve got that second adapter powered up, you can bring internet connectivity and home networking to any devices on the other end right away.

 What kind of HomePlug adapter should I buy?

 There’s a massive variety of powerline gear with many added extras to suit most requirements, so what should you be looking out for when buying?

-The key differentiator to consider when choosing a powerline adapter is speed.
+The key differentiator to consider when choosing a powerline adapter is data transfer speed.

-Early HomePlug models were only capable of a puny 14Mb transfer rate, but today's entry-level models offer 200Mb or 500Mb, and the latest hardware boasts of speeds up to and over 1200Mb.
+Early HomePlug models were only capable of a puny 14Mb transfer rate, but today's entry-level models offer 200Mb or 500Mb, and the latest hardware boasts of speeds of 1200Mb+.

 However, you should take advertised speeds with a pinch of salt.

 A 1200Mb adapter will, in reality, provide a performance of 100-120Mb at best, while the 500Mb models deliver about 60Mb, and 200Mb adapters are typically capable of around 30-40Mb.

 (Remember: Mb or Mbps is a measure of speed in Megabits Per Second, not to be confused with megabytes or MB, which is the size of a file.
 At a transfer rate of 100Mb it would take eight seconds to move 100MB of information).

 Consider how this will impact your usage.
 If you’re using powerline adapters mainly for web browsing, then a 200Mb adapter will easily suffice.
 But if you’re planning on streaming high definition video or frequently transferring large files, then it’s worth investing in faster adapters.